fedeghe/jmvp/README.md

         - each item shoud show:
             - the name of the repos (with a link to gh)
             - a small (in case truncated) description of the repo
-            - the nunmber of stars
+            - the number of stars
             - a button to star/unstar the repo
         - the list is dynamic thanks to a 5sec polling
         - during the whole `mayupdate` request flow the UI is disabled, and a small spinner is shown somewhere